 FROM FREE-RANGE, GRASS FED BEEF

 Please order the right size for your dog.
-Super small for dogs less than 5 kilos; small for dogs less than 10 kilos; medium for dogs less than 15 kilos and large for dogs o16 kilos +.
+Small for dogs less than 10 kilos; medium for dogs less than 15 kilos and large for dogs 16 kilos +.

 Beef Paddywhack is packed with protein and is probably the tastiest thing that dogs have ever eaten.
-They take a bit of time to chew and can be quite crunchy in places – so it also provides the same kind of satisfaction that a dog gets from eating a bone.
+They take a bit of time to chew and can be quite crunchy in places – so it also provides the same kind of satisfaction that a dog gets from eating a bone, without any of the hassles.

 Paddywhack Beef Strips Dog Treats

-- Are made from free-range, grass fed beef from Gippsland Natural Beef in Victoria.
+- Are made from free-range, grass fed beef.

 - Are Gluten free.